 The purity level of gold is measured based on karat.
 The karat system is nothing but the measurement of the ratio of pure gold to different other alloys in a gold coin, jewellery or ornament.
-If the quantity of gold is greater in a particular jewellery than the other alloys, the higher will be its purity level.
+If the quantity of gold rate today is greater in a particular jewellery than the other alloys, the higher will be its purity level.
 Let us understand the difference between 24k, 22k, 18, 14k, and 10k gold.

 24k gold is the purest form of gold because it does not have a mixture of other alloys.
 It comprises a bright golden colour and is generally more expensive than other types of gold.
 As the gold density is lesser than the lower karat, it is extremely soft and is not perfect for regular jewellery.